IBM/photorealistic-blocksworld/README.md

 NEWS: Random state generation (each state is randomized).
 Previously, a state is randomized at the beginning, but all states have the same objects (colors, shapes).
 Also, this version does not assume placing objects on a certain grid.
+To retrieve the original version (generated from a fixed environment), check out =v1= tag in git.

 This is a repository modified from the [CLEVR dataset](https://github.com/facebookresearch/clevr-dataset-gen) for generating realistic visualizations of [blocksworld](https://en.wikipedia.org/wiki/Blocks_world).